autotelic-sasha/bpl/README.md

-# bpl is a minimalist code generation framework.
+# bpl is a minimalist code generation framework

 It's opinionated and insists on being simple.
 Real simple.